wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 ## Verify software versions

-Your student VM comes with Python, Docker and Docker Compose pre-installed.
+To be able to run WIS2-box, the student VM comes with Python Docker and Docker Compose pre-installed.

 Check docker version:
 ```bash